Aarthyravi/Interview/README.md

        -   #How to prevent the XSS attack?
            - First we have to sanitize the users Input.
            - A web application firewall (WAF) is an application firewall for HTTP applications.
 It applies a set of rules to an HTTP conversation.The rules cover common attacks such as cross-site scripting (XSS) and SQL injection.
-WAFs protect servers
+WAFs protect servers.
+           - All variable output in a page is encoded before being returned to the end user.
+Encoding variable output substitutes HTML markup with alternate representations called entities.
+The browser displays the entities but does not run them. ex:- \<script\> gets converted to &lt;script&gt;.